 When taken with high adherence daily, PrEP is a highly effective in prevention strategy for HIV for men who have sex with men (MSM), heterosexual men and transgender people, Sex-workers, customers of sex-workers, and people who are at-risk of HIV acquisition.

-If you think you are at risk, signup.
+If you think you are at risk, PrEP is for you.
 Only you know your sexual lifestyle.

 PrEP Health Australia

 To access PrEP, you need a prescription from a doctor.
-To prescribe you the Doctor needs pathology.
+To prescribe you, the doctor needs to run some pathology tests.

-In order to make this process easier, PrEP Health has created an all-inclusive service that covers your assessment, prescription, and ongoing care.
+In order to make this process easier, PrEP Health has created an all-inclusive service that covers your assessment, prescription & ongoing care.

-Once this has been completed, our doctor will evaluate your results.
+Once these tests are completed, our doctor will evaluate your results.
 ALL NEW PrEP prescriptions will have a once-off initial doctor phone consult, bulk-bulled through Medicare.
 All positive test results will also require a doctor phone consult.
 Then, the doctor will send your script to either your nominated pharmacy for you to collect or to our pharmacy partner who will fulfill the prescription and discreetly ship it to you.